astorDev/nist/queries/article/index.md

 If you are something like me, you will likely bump into the broken behaviour.
 You will find out that `FromQuery` no longer binds the whole query object from the request.
 You will face it when upgrading from Controllers to Minimal API, from .NET 6 to .NET 7.
 Or even if using `FromQuery` for your new Minimal API.

-Gladly, since .NET 7 there's a newer attribute that not just replaces the `FromQuery`, but let's you bind whichever part of the request you want.
+Gladly, since .NET 7, there's a newer attribute that not just replaces the `FromQuery`, but let's you bind whichever part of the request you want.
 Let's do a quick recap of the problem and get straight to fixing it!

-> Or jump straight to the [TLDR;](#tldr) in the end of this article for a quick fix.
+> Or jump straight to the [TLDR;](#tldr) at the end of this article for a quick fix.

 ## .NET 6: Inconsistent FromQuery Behavior